keymapperorg/KeyMapper/docs/user-guide/keymaps.md

 This menu pops up if you press the 3 dot :fontawesome-solid-ellipsis-v: button on a key.

-#### Do not override default action
+#### Do not remap

 --8<-- "trigger-options/dont-override-default-action.md"

+This option doesn't remap the trigger key, which means it will continue do its normal thing when clicked as well as your action.
+This will be automatically

 #### Click type

 This will change the click type for a key in a sequence trigger.
 A parallel trigger key will not have the click type option because all the keys have the same click type.
 You will find the buttons to change a parallel trigger's click type above the trigger mode buttons as shown in the image at the top of this Trigger section.

 ## Customising actions